helcl42/WormHoles/README.md

  - `SYNC` - Event is dispatched directly within the current thread.
  - `ASYNC` - Event is dispatched on another thread from internal threadpool.
 It might prevent you from long blocking in event handlers.

-In the project there are two sample simple and complex.
-The former example shows basic usage and helps you better understad the latter one.
-For more see below.
+In the project there are two examples simple and a bit more complex.
+For more see the sections below.

 ### Build instructions
 - Run `mkdir build`